harshadmanglani/Invest_Shrine/README.md

 <img align="center" src="https://github.com/harshadmanglani/Assets/raw/master/route.jpeg" height="640" width="303">

-This app lets entrepreneurs sign up, create their individual profiles and create a venture profile (startup/SME) which will show up on the portfolio list for every other investor to see.
+* This app lets entrepreneurs sign up, create their individual profiles and create a venture profile (startup/SME) which will show up on the portfolio list for every other investor to see.
 Investor profiles are visible to entrepreneurs to search and "beep" once they have signed up.

-Beeps are analogous to the "poke" functionality on facebook, wherein entrepreneurs can beep investors to view their venture profiles and get in touch if interested.
+* Beeps are analogous to the "poke" functionality on facebook, wherein entrepreneurs can beep investors to view their venture profiles and get in touch if interested.

+* Investors can save venture profiles to view later.

 ### Built With